WizardOfOgz/memoized_inflectors/README.md

 [![Build Status](https://travis-ci.org/WizardOfOgz/memoized_inflectors.svg?branch=master)](https://travis-ci.org/WizardOfOgz/memoized_inflectors) [![Code Climate](https://codeclimate.com/github/WizardOfOgz/memoized_inflectors/badges/gpa.svg)](https://codeclimate.com/github/WizardOfOgz/memoized_inflectors)

+For use in a Rails application you should probably use the [memoized_inflectors_rails](https://github.com/WizardOfOgz/memoized_inflectors_rails) gem instead of using memoized_inflectors directly.

 # Memoized Inflectors

 This gem caches the results of ActiveSupport's String inflector methods, such as `tableize`, `constantize`, `underscore`, `pluralize`, etc. These methods are used inside Rails and are also useful for meta-programming.
 In the applications I analyzed the same values were being repeatedly inflected, especially across requests, and I realized that caching the results could save a lot of time and computation.